Welcome to Our Camino Primitivo Blog

 Image

 The Camino Primitivo, also known as the Primitive or Original Way, spans from Oviedo at the intersection of the Camino Norte and Camino San Salvador routes and serves as a bridge between the Norte and Frances.
-The Camino Primitivo is 285 km long from Oviedo southward to Melide where it intersects with the Camino Frances and it is 342 km from Oviedo to Santiago de Compostela.
+It is 285 km long from Oviedo southward to Melide, intersecting with the Camino Frances, and 342 km from Oviedo to Santiago de Compostela.

-The route of the Camino Primitivo is considered more challenging than that of the Camino Frances given that the terrain it traverses is the Cantabrica Mountains which is much more hilly and rugged in nature.
-The Primitivo is frequently trekked as part of the Norte, in conjunction with the Camino San Salvador or on its own given its relatively short length.
+The route of the Camino Primitivo is considered more challenging than that of the Camino Frances, given that it traverses the Cantabrica Mountains, which are much more hilly and rugged in nature.
+Given its relatively short length, the Primitivo is frequently trekked as part of the Norte, in conjunction with the Camino de San Salvador, or on its own.

 History of the Camino Primitivo